SubasiMehmet/MySwiftEducation/1001_StringManipulation.md

     But this is next line
     """

-    let nextLine = "Hello\nHow are you? \t I hope everyting is OK."
+    let multiLine = "Hello\nHow are you? \t I hope everyting is OK."

 ### Character